 8 The Industrial Relations Amendment Act 1990 s.
 14 was repealed before it came into operation by the Industrial Legislation Amendment Act 1995 s.
 35.

 9 The Acts Amendment (Industrial Magistrate’s Courts) Act 1991 s.
-6 contains transitional provisions relating to persons who were Industrial Magistrates when that section commenced and to proceedings begun and decisions made before that commencement.
+6 contains transitional provisions relating to persons who were industrial magistrates when that section commenced and to proceedings begun and decisions made before that commencement.

 10 The Acts Amendment (Parliamentary, Electorate and Gubernatorial Staff) Act 1992 s.
 9(2) is a transitional provision that is spent.